stop-gaming/markdown-blog/published/README.md

 title: This is an Example Post 1
 permalink: /
 date: 2025-03-19 10:29:28
+thumbnail: example_1.jpg
 tags: [Markdown, Best Practices]
 ---

 - This file can be used as a template for a blog post.
-- The first 7 lines are metadata.
-The `id` and `title` lines are required, and the others can be omitted.
+- The first 8 lines are metadata.
+The `id` is required, and the others can be omitted.

 ## Key 'id'